jontonsoup/tin-foil-hat/README.md

 ### TODO

-We *think* this system is pretty nifty, but want to talk to people who are experts in go and in crypto to let us know what they think!
+We *think* this system is pretty nifty, but want to talk to people who are experts in Go and in Crypto to let us know what they think!
 If there is enough interest in the concept, we'd love to make the system robust, and production ready.

 - TLS
 - Node Reputation system (so that it can be used with untrusted peers)
+- TESTING!!